testcontainers/java-local-development-workshop/step-3-local-development-environment.md

 }
 ```

-Now we have a working local development environment with PostgreSQL, Kafka, LocalStack, and WireMock.
+Now we have a working local development environment with PostgreSQL, Kafka, LocalStack, and Microcks.

 ###
 [Next](step-4-connect-to-services.md)